redelivre/redelivre/src/wp-content/plugins/facebook-thumb-fixer/readme.txt

 Note: If no selection is made for the home page then the Object Type will be 'webpage', which in most cases is probably what you want.

 == Changelog ==

+= 1.6 =

+Added Facebook App ID field.
+Added a convenient FB Debug button for easier troubleshooting.
+Preview of homepage for when shared on Facebook.
+Fixed some errors.
+Updated help topics.

 = 1.5.1 =